adamkocsis/Rcourse/Exercises/2023-02-19_carnivores_pbdb.md

 4. The name of the family that has th highest number of genera.

-## Extra
+## Extra questions

 - Step 4 can be expressed in one line of code, can you write it like that?
-- Step 6 can be written without a for() loop.
+- Step 6 can be written without a `for` loop.
 Do you know how to do it?